libra/website/docs/life-of-a-transaction.md

 * The client submits transaction T~5~ to validator V~1~
 * **Validator V~1~ is a proposer/leader for the current round.**

-## Lifecycle Of The Transaction
+## Lifecycle of the Transaction

 In this section, we will describe the lifecycle of transaction T~5~, from being submitted by the client to being committed into the Libra Blockchain.

-Where relevant, and following a numbered step in the lifecycle, we have provided a link to the corresponding inter-component interaction(s) of the validator node.
-After you are familiar with all the steps in the lifecycle of the transaction, you may want to refer to the information on the corresponding inter-component interaction(s) for each step.
+Where relevant, and following a numbered step in the lifecycle, we have provided a link to the corresponding inter-component interactions of the validator node.
+After you are familiar with all the steps in the lifecycle of the transaction, you may want to refer to the information on the corresponding inter-component interactions for each step.

 ![Figure 1.1 Lifecycle of a Transaction](assets/illustrations/validator-sequence.svg)
 <small class="figure">Figure 1.1 Lifecycle of a Transaction</small>

-### Accepting The Transaction
+### Accepting the Transaction

 **1** &mdash; The client submits transaction T~5~ to validator V~1~ whose admission control (AC) component receives the transaction.
 (Client → AC [AC.1](#client-ac-ac1))